hyperledger-labs/perun-doc/source/go-perun/new_tutorial/client/client.rst

 Added to this is the `account`, where the Client's funds are located.
 Then we also define the type of asset `currency` we expect our payment-channel(s) to use.
 Multi-asset channels are possible, but one type of asset is sufficient in our case.
-Finally, we utilize a go channel `channels` to store the Channels the Client is participating in.
+Finally, we utilize a go channel `channels` to store the Client's Channels.

 .. code-block:: go